FDio/csit/docs/tag_documentation.rst

     All test cases which use Linux container and LXC utils.

+.. topic:: DRC

+    All test cases which use at least one Docker container.

 .. topic:: DOCKER

     All test cases which use Docker as container manager.